jashkenas/backbone/README.md

 Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.

+The author of this fork takes the view that Backbone should use `Promise`s *wherever possible*.
+This means moving away from callbacks and any method that might be overridden may return a Promise.

 For Docs, License, Tests, pre-packed downloads, and everything else, really, see: http://backbonejs.org